Marouane Chamakh: Arsenal

 On 21 May 2010, Chamakh completed his move to Arsenal on a free transfer after completing his contract with Bordeaux.
 The transfer took effect on 1 July 2010.
-He made his debut in a pre-season friendly against Barnet on 17 July, appearing as a substitute.
+He made his unofficial debut in a pre-season friendly against Barnet on 17 July, appearing as a substitute.
 On 27 July, he scored his first pre-season goal for the club, converting a penalty in a 4–0 victory over Austrian club SC Neusiedl.
 In the 2010 edition of the Emirates Cup, Chamakh scored on his home debut against Italian club Milan.
-On 7 August 2010, he scored the first goal in 6-5 win against Legia Warsaw in a friendly match and the last match for pre-season.
+On 7 August 2010, he scored the first goal in 6–5 win against Legia Warsaw in a friendly match and the last match for pre-season.
 He made his Premier League debut on 15 August in the team's 1–1 draw with Liverpool.
 Chamakh contributed to the team's equalising goal by heading a cross off the goal post, which then redirected off goalkeeper Pepe Reina and into the back of the net, resulting in an own goal.

 On 21 August 2010, Chamakh scored his first Premier League goal with a header against Blackpool.
 In the same match, he won a penalty when he was fouled by Ian Evatt, which Andrey Arshavin subsequently converted in a 6–0 win for Arsenal.
 In his third start in four games, Chamakh scored the team's second goal against Bolton Wanderers in a 4–1 victory.
 On 15 September, in his first Champions League match for the club, he scored the third goal in a 6–0 win against Portuguese club Braga.
 Two weeks later, Chamakh scored his second Champions League goal for Arsenal against Serbian outfit Partizan.
 The goal was his seventh goal in eight Champions League matches.
 Following the international break, Chamakh continued his solid form, scoring the winning goal in a 2–1 victory over Birmingham City.
 Three days later, he scored his eighth goal in nine Champions League matches against Ukrainian club Shakhtar Donetsk in a 5–1 rout.
 On 10 November, Chamakh scored both goals in a midweek victory over Wolverhampton Wanderers.
 He scored the opening goal 37 seconds into play, which is the fastest league goal scored in the club's history.